auriq/essentia_docs/source/reference/manpages/aq_pp.rst

   * Instead of (or in addition to) this option, `-var`_ and/or `-evlc`_
     can be used to add the required columns to the data set.
-  * The "PKEY" column in a Udb table cannot be implicit.
+  * The "PKEY" column cannot be implicit.
   * This option applies to all Udb imports.